jakecyr/derive-ts/README.md

 Simple functions to derive a TypeScript interface from a JavaScript object example.

+## Todo

+- make sure there aren't optional properties on other examples
+- prepend interfaces to file and use in place of objects in main interface

 ## Import Function

 The `deriveInterfaceFromObject` function can be imported and used in code also.
 The `deriveInterfaceFromObject` function accepts three parameters: a JavaScript object to convert to a TypeScript interface, an interface name to use in the generated TypeScript, and optionally a boolean flag if the code should be prettified or not (defaults to true).